 Client Registration Form

-We request a fully completed welcome form be in our files for us to provide veterinary care (routine or emergency) for a patient.
-If we haven't seen your horse(s) annually we ask you to complete this form at your next visit
+A fully completed welcome form must be in our files for us to provide veterinary care (routine or emergency) for a patient.
+We update or files annually If we haven't seen your horse(s) annually we ask you to complete this form at your next visit

 Payment of fees

-Invoices and patient summaries where appropriate are mailed or emailed after each veterinary visit.
-Our staff is always available to discuss your horse's medical billing statements
+Invoices and patient summaries where appropriate are e-mailed or emailed after each veterinary visit.
+Our staff is always available to discuss your horse's medical billing statements.

 Our computer billing cycle closes on the last day of each month when statements that summarize outstanding invoices and the total balance due on account are mailed.